webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Abilities/Wear-It-Well.md

 ---
 aliases:
-- "Wear It Well"
+  - Wear It Well
 tags:
   - Compendium/CSRD/en/Abilities
   - Ability
   - Ability/Enabler
   - Ability/Cost/NA
   - Ability/Tier/High
   - Ability/Categories/Protection
 ---

 ## Wear It Well
 >**Enabler**

 When you wear armor of any kind, you gain an additional +1 to Armor.
 Enabler.